The weaponization of "tranny" - from term of endearment to hate speech

 2014

-* Public questioning of the weaponisation of the word tranny, away from its traditional use as a generic term and also term of endearment.
+* Public and transgender community questioning of the weaponisation of the word tranny, away from its traditional use as a generic term and also term of endearment.

 2026

-* Wikipedia continues to cite tranny as a derogatory term and a slur.
+* Wikipedia continues to state that tranny is a derogatory term and a slur.

 -----------------------